ShivanshSrivastava1/Mar.io/README.md

 ## Commands
 **Note: Leave out the square brackets when running a command**

-.join - Joins the voice channel the user is currently in
+.join - Joins the voice channel the command user is currently in

-.leave - Leaves the voice channel the user is currently in
+.leave - Leaves the voice channel the command user is currently in

 .kick [user mention] [optional reason] - Kicks the target user from the server if the command user has Admin privileges.
 The command user can also provide an optional kick reason, which will be saved to the server audit log